-Ultimately we are looking to bring in a class of 105 freshmen.
-For our BFA in Acting program we are looking for a cohort of 18-20 students.
-Our BA program brings in the largest pool at 70 and the remainder is supplied by our BFA in Production majors.
+Ultimately, we are looking to bring in a class of 105 freshmen.
+For our BFA in Acting for Stage, Screen and New Media program, we are looking for a cohort of 18-20 students.
+Our BA program brings in the largest pool at 70 and the remainder is supplied by our BFA in production majors.

 Visiting the School of Dramatic Arts

 How do I arrange a facility tour?

 The School of Dramatic Arts offers tours on select Mondays, Wednesdays and Fridays at 2 p.m.
 (PST).
 During your tour, you will have the opportunity to meet with a current SDA student and visit the different venues our students work in.
 To schedule a tour, please visit our online tour calendar.
 Tours are subject to availability.

 Are there other on campus events that SDA offers?

 Open to all prospective students.
 Our information sessions offer prospective applicants and their families the opportunity to meet with an admission counselor from the School of Dramatic Arts to discuss our programs and admission procedures.
 Information sessions are available most Mondays, Wednesdays and Fridays at 3 p.m.
 (PST).
 Duration: 45 minutes.
 To schedule an information session, please call 213-740-1286.

 For guests interested in receiving a comprehensive overview of the university, Meet USC is the ideal program.
 This three-hour program includes an information session led by a USC admission counselor, a walking tour led by a current USC student and an information session with the School of Dramatic Arts.
 Please note that Meet USC does not include an School of Dramatic Arts facility tour.
 Register for Meet USC.

 - Discover USC